remote learning home

 In these times of uncertainty, Sedbergh will not lose its ethos, values or traditions; it will simply adapt to its changing circumstances.
 We will continue to support our pupils to achieve the very best of the Sedberghian education and look forward to welcoming them back on campus as soon as possible.

-In this mini-website, you will find information relating to our processes of remote learning, how our school day has been adapted for the Summer Term and our plans for Academic Study, including a special focus on how Year 11 and 13 are going to be judged on their exam grades.
+In this mini-website, you will find information relating to our processes of remote learning, how our school day has been adapted for the Summer Term and our plans for Academic Study.

 However, as in real life, a Sedbergh education is far more than just academics, and we want to remain strongly tied with all our community.
 We have sections for you to read about our pastoral support and care, our sport and extra-curricular provision, as well as links for you to use if you get stuck at any point.